 Where do outliers come from?

 The main reason for outliers is measurement error.
-For example web analytics has not been configured correctly and it is including known bots in the data which leads to spikes in the number of visitors which do not reflect real users.
+For example web analytics has not been configured correctly and it is including known bots in the data.
+This leads to spikes in the number of visitors which do not reflect real users.

 Another problem might be that the A/B testing script has not been fully integrated and tested with an AA test.
-This could result in some types of users (e.g. affiliates) not being measured and so we might see a very low conversion rate for such users.
+This could result in some types of users (e.g. affiliates) not being measured.
+We might see a very low conversion rate for such users.